 A bit of driver education ought to help with that, also.
 And if you do not want to hang onto your learner's permit forever (unless as a memento), then you will need plenty of instruction, both formal and informal.

 Back in the day, it was a right of passage for a high school sophomore to use an elective on Driver's Ed.
 It was an easy A. Plus, you got to watch all sorts of educational films, hang out with your friends, and drive old four-door sedans.
 Although those days are not too far behind us, things have definitely changed.
 Many schools no longer even offer driver's education.

 Still others have gone to the simulation method, opting to use created environments rather than real road settings.
 While simulators have proven to be effective, there is still nothing like getting in the driver's seat, buckling up, and starting the car.

 In Maryland, you will either need to sign up for your high school course or enroll in a class offered by one of the numerous third-party companies around the state.
 Choosing a course can be taxing, considering the number available.
-Maryland has a handy guide that can help with the selection.

 While being a teenager means you tend to spend a good deal of time rebelling against your parents, the state of Maryland invites cooperation when it comes to driving.
 Well at least for 60 hours.
 Because that is how many hours you will need to record in a log in order to obtain your provisional license.
 That doesn't say anything about how good it will make your mom or dad feel to help you out with such an important life passage―something you will take with you for the rest of your life.